Mrunbearable/Year11SEAsssementTask1/PROJECT_DEVELOPMENT.md

                 DescriptionOfArtist
             ELSEIF choice is 4 THEN
                 ImagesOfArtist
-            ELSEIf choice is 5 Then
+            ELSEIF choice is 5 Then
-                Exit
+                EXIT
+            ElseIF choice is 6 then
+                HELP
             Else
                 OUTPUT "An error has occured restarting, program" ENDIF